interledger/rfcs/0019-glossary/0019-glossary.md

 ## Centralized Ledger
 A ledger which is operated by a single entity.

+## Chunked Payment
+A large payment which is split into smaller chunks that are then sent sequentially.
+Chunked payments reduce the total amount of money in-flight at a given time, which can reduce certain risks and costs.

 ## Conditional Transfer
 Each local transfer is first *prepared* and then either *executed* or *rejected*.
 When a transfer is prepared, the ledger puts the funds of the source account on hold with a *cryptographic condition* and *timeout*.
 If the condition is fulfilled before the timeout, the transfer is executed and the funds are transferred.
 If the timeout is reached, the transfer expires and the ledger returns the funds to the source account automatically.